alibaba/MNN/3rd_party/flatbuffers/docs/source/Compiler.md

     instead of Node.js style exporting.
 Useful when integrating flatbuffers with modern Javascript projects.

+-   `--go-namespace` : Generate the overrided namespace in Golang.

+-   `--go-import` : Generate the overrided import for flatbuffers in Golang.
+     (default is "github.com/google/flatbuffers/go").

 -   `--raw-binary` : Allow binaries without a file_indentifier to be read.
     This may crash flatc given a mismatched schema.

+-   `--size-prefixed` : Input binaries are size prefixed buffers.

 -   `--proto`: Expect input files to be .proto files (protocol buffers).
     Output the corresponding .fbs file.